daniel-allington/fitzKhayyam/_stanzas/ed-1879-stanza-68.md

 layout: stanza
 edition: 1879
 stanza: 68
-v1: We are no other than a moving row
+v1: "We are no other than a moving row"
-v2: Of Magic Shadow-shapes that come and go
+v2: "Of Magic Shadow-shapes that come and go"
-v3: Round with the Sun-illumin'd Lantern held
+v3: "Round with the Sun-illumin'd Lantern held"
-v4: In Midnight by the Master of the Show;
+v4: "In Midnight by the Master of the Show;"
 ---